-A: Natural gas liquids are separated from methane by natural gas producers.
+A: Natural gas liquids are separated from methane by natural gas producers in the shale areas of Pennsylvania, Ohio and West Virginia.
 The natural gas liquids enter the Mariner East pipeline from these processing facilities under pressure to keep them in liquid form.
-The product is moved along the pipeline with the help of pumping stations placed at intervals along the line.
+The product is moved along the pipeline with the help of pump stations placed at intervals along the line.
 The pump stations include instruments that measure temperature, pressure and flow and act as a layer of safety.
-The pipeline is further controlled with the help of valve sites, also placed at intervals along the line, many of which can be closed remotely from our Control Center near Reading, PA.
+The pipeline is further controlled with the help of valve sites, also placed at intervals along the line, many of which can be closed remotely from our Control Center near Reading, Pa.
 The products will arrive at a terminal, where they can be stored in tanks and moved to local, regional and international markets.